simeononsecurity/simeononsecurity.ch/content/articles/python-security-best-practices-protecting-code-data/index.en.md

 ### 4. Protect Sensitive Data

-When handling **sensitive data** in your Python applications, it is crucial to employ strong encryption techniques to **protect the confidentiality and integrity** of the data.
+When handling **sensitive data** in your Python applications, you need to employ strong encryption techniques to **protect the confidentiality and integrity** of the data.
 By using well-established encryption algorithms and protocols, such as **AES (Advanced Encryption Standard)** and **TLS (Transport Layer Security)**, you can ensure that data is encrypted both at rest and in transit.

 **Encryption** is the process of transforming data into an unreadable format, known as ciphertext, using encryption algorithms and cryptographic keys.
 Only authorized parties with the corresponding decryption keys can decipher the ciphertext and access the original data.